Architecture of Denmark

-The architecture of Denmark has its origins in the Viking period, richly revealed by archaeological finds.
-It became firmly established in the Middle Ages when first Romanesque, then Gothic churches and cathedrals sprang up throughout the country.
-It was during this period that, in a country with little access to stone, brick became the construction material of choice, not just for churches but also for fortifications and castles.
+The architecture of Denmark has its origins in the Viking Age, revealed by archaeological finds.
+It was established in the Middle Ages when first Romanesque, then Gothic churches and cathedrals, were built throughout the country.
+During this period, brick became the construction material of choice for churches, fortifications and castles, as the country had little access to stone.

-Under the influence of Frederick II and Christian IV, both of whom had been inspired by the castles of France, Dutch and Flemish designers were brought to Denmark, initially to improve the country's fortifications, but increasingly to build magnificent royal castles and palaces in the Renaissance style.
+Under the influence of Frederick II and Christian IV, both of whom had been inspired by the castles of France, Dutch and Flemish designers were brought to Denmark to improve the country's fortifications.
+They increasingly transitioned to building magnificent royal castles and palaces in the Renaissance style.
 In parallel, the half-timbered style became popular for ordinary dwellings in towns and villages across the country.

 Late in his reign, Christian IV also became an early proponent of Baroque which was to continue for a considerable time with many impressive buildings both in the capital and the provinces.
 Neoclassicism came initially from France but was slowly adopted by native Danish architects who increasingly participated in defining architectural style.
-A productive period of Historicism ultimately merged into the 19th century National Romantic style.
+A productive period of Historicism merged into the 19th century National Romantic style.

-It was not, however, until the 1960s that Danish architects entered the world scene with their highly successful Functionalism.
-This, in turn, has evolved into more recent world-class masterpieces such as the Sydney Opera House and the Great Belt Bridge paving the way for a number of Danish designers to be rewarded for excellence both at home and abroad.
+In the 1960s, Danish architects entered the world scene with their highly successful Functionalism.
+This evolved into designs such as the Sydney Opera House and the Great Belt Bridge, allowing Danish designers to be rewarded for excellence both at home and abroad.